News & Events

 I decided to poke around on the Internet a bit to learn some more about what exactly a "smart grid" would look like.
 Turns out, experts agree that a truly smart grid should:

-• Allow for real-time pricing, "where energy is priced at different rates depending on the time of day and how much demand there is for the electricity.
+• Allow for , "where energy is priced at different rates depending on the time of day and how much demand there is for the electricity.
 Utilities can use real-time pricing to better manage the loads on the grid, while home owners can use it to cut their monthly energy bills."

 • Deliver clean power where it is most efficiently generated (like solar in Arizona or wind in Wyoming) to where it is most sorely needed (like big cities on the East and West coasts).